Find out more by reading profiles of our students, graduates and employers

-Policy and strategy around the area of food is vital for the sustainable growth of any country.
+Policy and strategy around the areas of food and agriculture are vital for the sustainable growth of any country.
 This is a time of unprecedented demand for innovative solutions to sustain the flow of high quality food to more people than ever before, alongside increasing demands for traceability and provenance.

 Brexit also presents an opportunity for the UK to become an important world player in the production of high quality, sustainably produced food.
 To secure this aim, numerous opportunities will arise for highly educated business-minded people who are capable of leading British food production policy.

-If you have an inquisitive mind, or wish to learn these skills, this course will help you develop the knowledge you need to boost or begin a career in the industry.
+If you have an inquisitive mind or wish to learn these skills, this course will help you develop the knowledge you need to begin and boost a career in the agriculture and food industry.
 We will provide you with important industry contacts and placements within major national companies.
 You will have the opportunity to connect with organisations that are shaping policy; covering areas including climate change, consumer trends, post-Brexit trading terms, public health, animal welfare and future food security.

 Professor Damian Maye's inaugural lecture